ivaROS/pyrobot_minimal/README.md

 rostopic pub /joint_3_cntrl/command std_msgs/Float64 "data: -0.2"
 ```
 In rviz check out the camera view and the arm can be seen.

-_Note: It doesn't work too well, but the rviz launch is the standard `roslaunch locobot_description display.launch`.
-Right now it is crapping out because some state information is not found (transform stuff I think)._
+The rviz launch is the standard `roslaunch locobot_description display.launch`.

 ### Limitations of Repository